 Overview of Congenital Genitourinary Anomalies

 Many GU anomalies are diagnosed in utero via routine prenatal ultrasonography.
-Some congenital renal anomalies (eg, autosomal dominant polycystic kidney disease and medullary cystic disease [see Cystic Kidney Disease], hereditary nephritis [see Hereditary Nephritis]) typically do not manifest until adulthood.
+Some congenital renal anomalies (eg, autosomal dominant polycystic kidney disease, medullary sponge kidney, hereditary nephritis) typically do not manifest until adulthood.